gazebosim/gz-sim/tutorials/example_angle.md

 ignition::math::Angle a;
 ```

-There are some predefined angles such as:
+There are some predefined angles, such as:

 ```{.cpp}
 // PI